Gregory H. Fox

 J.D., New York University Law School

 B.A., Bates College

 Professor Fox is the recipient of a MacArthur Foundation/Social Science Research Council Fellowship in International Peace and Security.
-That fellowship allowed him to write The Right to Political Participation in International Law, 17 Yale J. Int'l L. 539 (1992), which is one of the ten most cited articles ever published in the Yale Journal.
+That fellowship allowed him to write "The Right to Political Participation in International Law," 17 Yale J. Int'l L. 539 (1992), which is one of the 10 most cited articles ever published in the Yale Journal.
 Much of Professor Fox's subsequent scholarship focuses on how the world-wide spread of democracy has affected the international legal system.
-He is the editor (with Brad Roth) of Democratic Governance and International Law (Cambridge 2000) and has published on democratic institutions in post-conflict states and the role of the UN Security Council in promoting democracy.
+He is the editor (with Brad Roth) of Democratic Governance and International Law (Cambridge 2000) and has published widely on democratic institutions in post-conflict states and the role of the U.N.
+Security Council in promoting democracy.

 From Amazon.com: "This book considers how the post-Cold War democratic revolution has affected international law.
 Traditionally, international law said little about the way in which governments were chosen.
 In the 1990s, however, international law has been deployed to encourage transitions to democracy, and to justify the armed expulsion of military juntas that overthrow elected regimes.
 In this volume, leading international legal scholars assess this change in international law and ask whether a commitment to democracy is consistent with the structure and rules of the international legal system."